Auto Raja (1980 film): Soundtrack

 The film's soundtrack was composed by the famed duo Rajan–Nagendra with lyrics penned by Chi.
 Udayashankar.
+Rajan-Nagendra reused the tune of "Nanna Aase Hannagi" for the 1983 Telugu movie Puli Bebbuli as "Parimalinchu Punnamilo".
+The Tamil remake retained two songs from this movie - "Naliva Gulabi Hoove" as "Malare Enna Kolam" and "Nanna Aase Hannagi" as "Kanni Vannam".

 Legacy

 Shankar Nag, who acted in the role of Raja, the humble auto driver, is credited with bringing a certain dignity to the profession of auto rickshaw drivers.
 Four decades after the movie release too, Shankar Nag's photo adorns auto rickshaws across Karnataka.